robzenn92/EpTODocker/README.md

 ### Kubernetes Addons

 Kubernetes comes with a variety of addons.
-One of them which is really useful in order to supervise the cluster is [Grafana](https://github.com/grafana/kubernetes-app).
-You can enable Grafana on your cluster following the steps defined here below or on the [Addons's page](https://github.com/kubernetes/minikube/blob/master/docs/addons.md).
+You can have a clue about the available addons in your cluster running the following:

 ```
-$ minikube addons enable heapster
-$ minikube addons open heapster
+$ minikube addons list
 ```

+A couple of them which are really useful in order to supervise the cluster are [Grafana](https://github.com/grafana/kubernetes-app) and [EFK](https://github.com/kubernetes/kubernetes/tree/v1.8.0/cluster/addons/fluentd-elasticsearch)(a combination of [Elasticsearch](https://www.elastic.co), [Fluentd](https://www.fluentd.org) and [Kibana](https://www.elastic.co/products/kibana)).
-Other addons that will be used are [Elasticsearch](https://www.elastic.co), [Fluentd](https://www.fluentd.org) and [Kibana](https://www.elastic.co/products/kibana).
-These definition can be found [here (v1.8.0)](https://github.com/kubernetes/kubernetes/tree/v1.8.0/cluster/addons/fluentd-elasticsearch).
-Elasticsearch is a search engine that is responsible for storing our logs and allowing for them to be queried.
+In particular, Elasticsearch is a search engine that is responsible for storing our logs and allowing for them to be queried.
 Fluentd sends log messages from Kubernetes to Elasticsearch, whereas Kibana is a graphical interface for viewing and querying the logs stored in Elasticsearch.
-You can enable them by executing:
+You can enable them following the steps defined here below or on the [Addons's page](https://github.com/kubernetes/minikube/blob/master/docs/addons.md).

 ```
+$ minikube addons enable efk
-$ cd efk
+$ minikube addons open efk
-$ sh deploy.sh
 ```

+Keep into consideration that EFK requires at least 4GB of memory.
+Hence, you need to use the `--memory 4096` option when starting your Minikube cluster.

 # Test